ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco: 'scope' encodes one group and some roles.
 So a node is supposed to leave that group altogether, with all its roles.
 If the node wants to stay in the group with less roles, it is just fine that is stops playing the roles it is not interested in anymore.
 -->

-If the Leave Request is such that the KDC cannot extract all the necessary information to understand and process it correctly (e.g. unrecognized endpoint), the KDC MUST respond with a 4.00 (Bad Request) error message.
-Otherwise, the KDC MUST remove the leaving node from the list of group members, if the KDC keeps track of that.

 Alternatively, a node may be removed by the KDC, without having explicitly asked for it.
 This is further discussed in {{sec-node-removal}}.